“Toxic masculinity” (sometimes called “harmful masculinity”) is often used as a catch-all term for the behaviors of men and masculine folks.

 In addition to creating more violence, this line of thinking also robs men of learning other, more effective coping skills and communication techniques.

 Again, there are plenty of men and masculine-identifying people who don’t display traits of toxic masculinity.
-Still, these folks might be impacted by those who do display those traits in the form of social exclusion.
+Still, these folks might be affected by those who do display those traits in the form of social exclusion.

 Especially among children and teens, those who don’t fit inside that predetermined box of what it means to be masculine might find themselves ostracized because of it.